josephmisiti/josephmisiti.github.io/_posts/2015-02-17-help-commands-for-doing-machine-learning-in-python.markdown

 ### Dropping Useless Columns

-Sometimes you have columns in your dataframe that you know are no useful for training a model, so drop them, in place:
+Sometimes you have columns in your dataframe that you know are not useful for training a model, so drop them, in place:

 ```
 df.drop(['UselessColumn1', 'UselessColumn2'], axis=1, inplace=True)